-Rationale: Access to health and status data is a key element of anomaly resolution during the mission, which could prevent the crew from executing an abort or prevent the situation from developing into a catastrophic event.
+Rational: Access to health and status data is a key element of anomaly resolution during the mission, which could prevent the crew from executing an abort or prevent the situation from developing into a catastrophic event.
 Resolving anomalies between missions is just as important.
 This requirement intentionally does not specify a crash survivable data recorder.
 That determination is left for the program.
 The program also determines what data should be available to facilitate anomaly resolution.

 3.2.11 The crewed space system shall provide the capability for autonomous operation of system and subsystem functions which, if lost, would result in a catastrophic event.

 Note: This capability means that the crewed system does not depend on communication with Earth (e.g., mission control) to perform functions that are required to keep the crew alive.

 3.2.12 The space system shall provide the capability for the crew to readily access equipment involved in the response to emergency situations and the capability to gain access to equipment needed for follow-up and recovery operations.

 Note: Fire extinguishers are one example of the type of equipment needed for immediate response to a fire emergency.
 Ready access means that the crew is able to access the equipment in the time required without the use of tools.
 The ready access time will depend on the phase of flight and the time to effect of the hazard.
 Ready access also accounts for suited crew members if the equipment could be needed during a mission phase or operation where the crew is suited.
 A contamination clean-up kit is an example of equipment needed for follow up and recovery operations.

 3.3.1 The crewed space system shall provide the capability for the crew to monitor, operate, and control the crewed space system and subsystems, where:

 a.
 The capability is necessary to execute the mission; or